Timișoara: Sports

-With a capacity of 32,000 seats, Dan Păltinișanu Stadium, home stadium of ACS Poli Timișoara, is the second largest stadium in Romania, after Arena Națională in Bucharest.
-The current stadium will be demolished in 2021; a multifunctional sports complex with a 36,000-seat arena and a 16,000-seat multipurpose hall will be built in its place.
-There are three other smaller stadiums: CFR's CFR Stadium near Timișoara North railway station, ASU Politehnica's Știința Stadium on the campus of the Polytechnic University and Ripensia's Electrica Stadium near the Green Forest.
+With a capacity of over 32,000 seats, Dan Păltinișanu Stadium, home stadium of ACS Poli Timișoara, is the second largest stadium in Romania, after Arena Națională in Bucharest.
+The current stadium will be demolished in 2021; a multifunctional sports complex with a 32,150-seat arena and a 16,000-seat multipurpose hall will be built in its place.
+Together with the existing adjacent sports facilities and amenities, the two arenas will form one of the largest sports complexes in Eastern Europe.

+There are six other smaller stadiums: Heroes of Timișoara Arena (UEFA Elite stadium); CFR's CFR Stadium near Timișoara North railway station; ASU Politehnica's Știința Stadium on the campus of the Polytechnic University; Gheorghe Rășcanu Stadium on the Ronaț district; Ciarda Roșie Stadium (former Tehnomet); and Ripensia's Electrica Stadium (the former UMT Stadium), near the Green Forest.

 There are many sports centers in the city as well.
 Most of these facilities are sports halls and swimming pools, many of them built by the municipality in the past several years.
 The main indoor venue is Constantin Jude Sports Hall, formerly known as Olimpia Hall.
 Used as a local base for men's and women's basketball, volleyball, handball and futsal teams in the city, the hall hosted matches of EuroBasket Women 2015.